sdbeng/next-blog/README.md

 - You create routes as files under pages and use the built-in Link component.
 No routing libraries are required.

 **Note:** If you need to link to an external page outside the Next.js app, just use an <a> tag without Link.

+If you need to add attributes like, for example, className, add it to the a tag, not to the Link tag.